 Camp and other miscellaneous exploration equipment owned by the Company is maintained at our La Ronge warehouse.
 Equipment rental income is comprised of income from charging exploration projects for the rental of this equipment.
 In Q115 and Q315, the rental income is related to the rental of tents and camp supplies to a 3rd party.
-The Company did not have any equipment rentals in Q116.
+The Company did not have any equipment rentals in Q116 or Q216.

-Consulting, labour, and professional fees are lower in Q116 than the same comparative prior period.
-The decrease is primarily attributed to a decrease in the payment of directors fees during the period.
-During Q115, the Company paid each directors of the Company a \$25,000 directors fee.
+Consulting, labour, and professional fees are consistent with the same comparative prior period.
+In Q115, the Company paid each director of the Company a \$25,000 directors' fee.
 The directors of the Company suspended their cash compensation from January 1, 2013 to June 2014 in order to assist the Company in its plans to control its operating costs.